Since 2006 we have held these fourteen website design guidelines as the most fundamental principles of the best website design.

 6. User Task Depth

 Does the website encourage you to take the next step, such as request more information or make a purchase?
-We have found that there are three to five fairly common tasks that account for 80 percent of user activity at each of the seven Mequoda Website Models.
+We have found that there are three to five fairly common tasks that account for 80 percent of user activity.

 Not surprisingly, for content sites, the top task is to get more detail on a news headline.
 For commerce sites, the user is most often trying to complete a purchase.
-Browsing and searching are common to all seven Mequoda Website Models.
+Browsing and searching are common to all.
 For retail websites that involve the shipment of physical products, users are increasingly seeking to take care of customer service tasks at the website—canceling or returning an order or reporting a problem with delivery.

 |USER TASK DEPTH